-Students work 10-20 hours per week and are paid $10/hour.
+Students work 5-20 hours per week and are paid $10/hour.
 Positions are available for the fall and spring semesters.
 The UGA Program is not funded during the summer term.
 Students will be paid on a monthly basis.
-Undergraduate Assistant payroll periods begin on the first day of each month and end on the last day of each month with the payday being the first day of the next month following the end of the payroll period.
+Undergraduate Assistant payroll periods begin on the first day of each month and end on the last day of each month with the payday being determined by the SIUC Human Resources-Payroll department.
+Please refer to the Payroll website for more information.
 If the scheduled payday falls on a day in which the university is closed, the scheduled payday may be moved to an earlier day.

-Effective July 1, 2010, all newly hired and rehired employees, as a condition of employment, will receive their pay through direct deposit to an account with a financial institution or to a university-sponsored VISA© debit card, Saluki Cash.
+Effective July 1, 2010, all newly hired and rehired employees, as a condition of employment, will receive their pay through direct deposit to an account with a financial institution.

 Electronic direct deposit is an efficient, secure and economical method for delivering payments to employees.
 Direct deposit ensures that an employee’s payment is deposited timely even if they are out due to illness, vacation or other approved leave.
 There are certain limited circumstances under which payment by paper check rather than direct deposit is permitted.
 Please note that all paper checks are mailed to the current mailing address on file with the Payroll Office one day prior to the scheduled pay date; check pickup at the Accounts Payable Office has been discontinued.

 To have your pay electronically deposited to a checking or savings account, you will need to complete a Direct Deposit Authorization Form.
-If you would like your pay electronically deposited to a Saluki Cash Card, you will need to complete a Saluki Cash Authorization Form for Payroll.
-These forms can be found on the SIU Payroll Office website and the Undergraduate Assistantship website.
+This form can be found on the SIU Payroll Office website and the Undergraduate Assistantship website.

 Responsibilities of Undergraduate Assistants

 During your contract period you will be expected to work your normally scheduled work hours when the University is officially open even though classes may not be in session.
-For example during the Thanksgiving break the university is open Monday-Wednesday.
+For example, during the Thanksgiving break the university is open Monday-Wednesday.
 You are expected to work those days.
 If you do not work your scheduled hours, you must work with your faculty/staff supervisor to arrange a schedule to make up the missed hours.